-Operational EBITA margin, with a weighting of 15 percent, and operational net income with a weighting of 10 percent, were below the targets with both measures reflecting significant operational charges recorded in the EPC businesses.
-The payout of the Operational EBITA margin parameter was 85.4 percent and the payout of the operational net income parameter was 86.0 percent.
+Operational EBITA margin, with a weighting of 15 percent, and operational net income, with a weighting of 20 percent, were below targets for both measures.
+The award under the Operational EBITA margin parameter was 81.1 percent and the award of the operational net income parameter was 82.6 percent.